Timber Cladding Costs

 Profile Selection

-The type of profile you select may be determined by the advantages to the property you aspire to accomplish or simply by the aesthetic you desire.
-In either case, the profile you choose will impact the overall price you pay.
+The type of profile you choose will most often be based on the aesthetic you want to achieve, and the profile you choose will impact the overall price you pay.

-Shiplap, tongue and groove cladding, and log lap are more pricey than rough sawn profiles like feather edge or waney lap.
-The price difference is because of the additional processes that planned profiles must go through to be finished.
+Shiplap, tongue and groove cladding, and log lap are more expensive than rough-sawn profiles like feather edge or waney lap.
+The price difference is because of the additional processes that planed profiles must go through to be finished.

 House Layout